mattermost/docs/source/mobile/mobile-appconfig.rst

 .. image:: fill_in_information_apps.png

-5. In the same screen look for App configuration.
+5. In the same screen look for **App configuration**.
 You can either upload this xml file as the template, or add the configuration manually with the keys and values described in the AppConfig table (see above).
  - Using the template
   - Browse for the xml template file (Note: If you build the app yourself, make sure to edit the template to use your bundle or package ID)